True Choice: Six Steps for Optimal Decision Making

 Here’s the Yes/No Decision-Making process in a nutshell:

-When an interesting idea is presented by a trusted member of an organizational or by a respected outsider, (an associate, consultant, or other) there’s a tendency for the group to simply weigh the pros and cons and respond with yes or no.
+When an interesting idea is presented by a trusted member of an organization or by a respected outsider, (an associate, consultant, or other) there’s a tendency for the group to simply weigh the pros and cons and respond with yes or no.

 The consideration discussion may be brief or in-depth, but the process solely considers the adoption or rejection of the idea.
 It’s a dualistic model and therefore is limited.

+Back to the nitty-gritty of the decision-making process.
 A more expansive, best-practice approach, is what I’ve coined as the True Choice Decision-Making Process.